meilisearch/documentation/reference/api/keys.md

 <RouteHighlighter method="GET" route="/keys"/>

-Returns a `results` array which lists the 20 most recently created keys. **Expired keys are included in the response**, but deleted keys are not.
+Returns a `results` array that lists the 20 most recently created keys. **Expired keys are included in the response**, but deleted keys are not.

 | Name          | Description                                          |
 | ------------- | -----------------------------------------------------|